RENCI-NRIG/impact-smc/README.md

 known by their owners.
 This makes group research much more feasible across institutional boundaries.
 The ImPACT SMC implementation is currently focussed on “cohort discovery”.
-This task is, simply stated, dtermining if there are enough potential study participants who meet a specific set of criteria.
+This task is, simply stated, determining if there are enough potential study participants who meet a specific set of criteria.
 The project is, of course, broadly applicable to any problem domain.